plutonheaven/prx-practical-lab/instructions/chapter_1_spp.md

 > 💡Hints:
 > - Use a `for` loop on the iterator created by `pd.DataFrame.groupby("time_of_reception_in_receiver_time")` to loop over the different epochs.
 > - For each epoch, compute the estimated state vector.
-> - Collect the position estimation result in a `pd.DataFrame` named `results` and having the columns `"epoch","pos_x","pos_y","pos_z","clk_b"`
+> - Store the estimated position and clock bias for each epoch in a `pd.DataFrame` named `results` and having the columns `"epoch","pos_x","pos_y","pos_z","clk_b"`

-🎉Congratulations, you have successfully coded a SPP solution👍

-Let us now analyze the obtained solution and try to improve it.

-## 2.🔎Analyzing the SPP solution
+## 2.🔎Analysis Tasks
+Complete the powerpoint document by pasting figures and writing analyses.

+❓ **Questions to Answer**
+1. What is the ENU error distribution for SPP?
+2. (optional) What patterns do you observe in residuals?
+3. (optional) Which factors contribute to large residuals?

 ### 2.1.
 Analyze the positioning results in the ENU frame
 Use the functions `compute_enu_pos_error`, `plot_enu_error` and `plot_enu_error_cdf` from the module `src/helpers.py` to compute, plot and characterize the position error in the East/North/Up frame.